ray-project/ray/doc/source/tune/examples/tune-mlflow.rst

 MLflow like you would normally do, e.g. using ``mlflow.log_metrics()`` or even ``mlflow.autolog()`` to log to your training process.

-Please :doc:`see here </tune/examples/mlflow_example>` for a full example on how you can use either the MLflowLoggerCallback or the mlflow_mixin.

 MLflow AutoLogging
 ------------------
-You can also check out :doc:`here </tune/examples/mlflow_ptl_example>` for an example on how you can leverage MLflow autologging, in this case with Pytorch Lightning
+You can also check out :doc:`here </tune/examples/includes/mlflow_ptl_example>` for an example on how you can leverage MLflow autologging, in this case with Pytorch Lightning

 MLflow Logger API